FAQ

 Are kids welcome?

-While we love your little ones, our wedding ceremony and reception will be a child-free event, with the exception of immediate family.
+While we love your kids, our wedding ceremony and reception will be a child-free event, with the exception of immediate family.
 We hope you’ll take this chance for a special date night!

 Your love and best wishes are the greatest gift we could receive.
 We are not registered anywhere and kindly ask for no gifts.